ChickenKyiv/awesome-git-article/course/Slides/slide-07/index.md

 `$ git --version`

+---

 #### For Windows:
 First, download the latest Git for Windows installer.

 Next, follow instructions on your screen (you can leave the default options).

-Finally, open a terminal (example: `powershell` or g`it bash`) and verify that Git is installed correctly:
+Finally, open a terminal (example: `powershell` or `git bash`) and verify that Git is installed correctly:

 `$ git --version`